How Much To Charge For Tutoring

 Marketing is probably the largest added cost.
 Marketing costs as a tutor come in two forms.

 If you actively advertise your tutoring services on your own, it takes time, energy, and possibly money.
-There are free options like Craigslist and calling to put your name on the local school’s tutoring list.
+There are free options like Craigslist, calling to put your name on the local school’s tutoring list, and creating a free tutoring ad on websites like ours.
 There are other options that may cost a small amount such as posting flyers (printing costs).
 But no matter how you slice it, advertising is still time consuming.

 By working with an agency, you’re letting them take care of marketing.
 In some sense you are still paying for that marketing through the commissions taken by the agency.
 But remember, they (indeed, we) are professionals, so the marketing we do is in general much more cost effective than any marketing you would do.
 My advice is to do your own advertising to the extent you are comfortable with, then leave it to one or more agencies to provide the remainder of your tutoring leads.

 Whether you work with an agency or not, you must account for marketing costs in your hourly rate.
 You should expect at least 25% of your gross earnings to cover marketing costs/time or agency commissions.